orgmycology/vojhreport/report/whereweare.md

 Prioritization and triage are difficult to improve in the absence of a consistent supply of maintainers and other key personnel.
 JupyterHub might consider having dedicated, sustained conversations about how these processes are structured, perhaps revisiting them on a regular basis to accommodate changes in key personnel’s availability and skill development.
 A partial solution, in other words, might not require a highly-formal and codified process, but rather ongoing and honest conversation about what can realistically be managed in a given week, month, or year with the current labor available.

-> “so Jupyter is kind of like big enough where there's some conflict, maybe, or disagreements that don't necessarily always resolve satisfactorily to keep people participating.
+> “So Jupyter is kind of like big enough where there's some conflict, maybe, or disagreements that don't necessarily always resolve satisfactorily to keep people participating.
 And so people, while keeping their one foot in, participating more tepidly, they take on other efforts to do their own thing.”
-(Paul)
+(Paul Ivanov)

 > “I think that there are multiple times where the project has been conflict avoidant, or there's been a lack of crystal clarity around the fact that we fundamentally disagree about either what we're doing or how we're doing it.
 And a lack of decision to address that or to somehow it ends up kind of like at most like, oh, yes, we disagree.
 And then kind of let's diffuse away from into other things.
 People find new shiny toys to play with or they continue to try to participate in whatever way they can.
 But it's clear that we do not, as a project, openly talk about the things that we disagree about.”
-(Paul)
+(Paul Ivanov)

 ### Valuing Non-Code Contributions